shubham5027/Restaurant-Rating-Analysis-PowerBI-Dashboard/README.md

 * [Dashboard](#dashboard)

 ## Case Study
-Restaurant ratings in Mexico by real consumers from 2012, including additional information about each restaurant and their cuisines, and each consumer and their preferences.
+Restaurant ratings in Mexico by real consumers including additional information about each restaurant and their cuisines, and each consumer and their preferences.
 - What can you learn from the highest-rated restaurants?
 Do consumer preferences have an effect on ratings?
 - What are the consumer demographics?
 Does this indicate a bias in the data sample?
 - Are there any demand & supply gaps that you can exploit in the market?